 Arthur lives with his 2 children, aged 6 and 1, and pays £400 per month in rent.
 He receives universal credit of £1,244 each assessment period (month) covering the 3rd of one month to the 2nd of the next.
 He is starting the first year of his degree on the 23rd September ending on the 23rd May so the course covers 9 universal credit assessment periods.
 The last one is not counted so his student funding will reduce his universal credit over 8 assessment periods from 3 September to 2 May.

 Arthur receives £8,055 (£6,750 student loan plus £1,305 lone parent grant) from SAAS.
 This is divided by the 9 months of the course:

 For universal credit £110 is disregarded from this each month:

 This amount is subtracted from Arthur’s monthly universal credit award:

-Arthur will receive £542 per month from universal credit plus his funding from SAAS from September to May.
-When his course and funding ends in May he will receive his full universal credit award of £1,327.
+Arthur will receive £459 per month from universal credit from September to April.
+He will get £895 per month plus his independant student bursary from SAAS from September to May.
+He will receive his full universal credit award of £1,244 in May.

 See Universal credit section for more details or contact the Lone Parent Helpline:

 Income support, income-based jobseeker’s allowance, income-related employment and support allowance, tax credits and housing benefit